agronetlabs/ERC-8040-ESG-TOKENIZATION-PROTOCOL/README.md

 AgroCrypto Labs LLC reserves all rights to enforce, audit, certify, and license the official implementation and its derivatives.
 📬 Licensing & Partnerships
 For partnership or licensing inquiries, contact:
-📧 contact@agronet.io
+📧 support@agronet.io

 ---
-© 2023–2025 AgroCrypto Labs LLC — All Rights Reserved.
+© 2023–2025 AgroNet Labs LLC — All Rights Reserved.

 ---